shamimsareem/IGINet-CM-SC/README.md

 # Introduction
-This repository is for **X-Linear Attention Networks for Image Captioning** (CVPR 2020).
-The original paper can be found [here](https://arxiv.org/pdf/2003.14080.pdf).
+This repository is for **IGINet: Integrating Geometric Information to Enhance inter-modal interaction for Fine-Grained
+Image Captioning**.
+The original paper can be found [here](link of my paper).

 Please cite with the following BibTeX:

 ```
-@inproceedings{xlinear2020cvpr,
+@inproceedings{IGINet2020cvpr,
+  title={IGINet: Integrating Geometric Information to
+Enhance inter-modal interaction for Fine-Grained
-  title={X-Linear Attention Networks for Image Captioning},
+Image Captioning},
-  author={Pan, Yingwei and Yao, Ting and Li, Yehao and Mei, Tao},
+  author={Hossain, Md Shamim, --,--, --},
   booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
   year={2020}
 }